Jalen Williams: Recruiting

+Note: In many cases, Scout, Rivals, 247Sports, On3, and ESPN may conflict in their listings of height and weight.; In these cases, the average was taken.
+ESPN grades are on a 100-point scale.; Sources: "Santa Clara 2019 Basketball Commitments".
+Rivals.
+Retrieved November 2, 2018.; "2019 Santa Clara Basketball Commits".
+Scout.
+Retrieved November 2, 2018.; "ESPN".
+ESPN.
+Retrieved November 2, 2018.; "Scout.com Team Recruiting Rankings".
+Scout.
+Retrieved November 2, 2018.; "2019 Team Ranking".
+Rivals.
+Retrieved November 2, 2018.;

 College career

-On November 5, 2019, Williams made his debut for Santa Clara, recording 13 points, 5 rebounds, 4 assists, and 2 steals against UC Santa Cruz.
-As a freshman, Williams played in all 33 games, starting in the final 23 games while leading the team in steals with 44 – which ranked third on the school's all-time freshman list.
-Against Mississippi Valley State, Williams had season bests with 19 points, 7 rebounds, and career highs in field goals, three-pointers, and assists.
+On November 5, 2019, Williams made his debut for Santa Clara, recording 13 points, 5 rebounds, 4 assists and 2 steals against UC Santa Cruz.
+As a freshman, Williams played in all 33 games, starting in the final 23 games while leading the team in steals with 44—which ranked third on the school's all-time freshman list.
+Against Mississippi Valley State, Williams had season bests with 19 points, 7 rebounds and career highs in field goals, three-pointers and assists.
 He finished his freshman season averaging 7.7 points in 25.5 minutes.
 In his sophomore season, Williams started in all of his 18 appearances and was second on the team in scoring and free throw percentage.
 In the opening round of the 2021 WCC tournament, Williams recorded his first career double-double with 13 points and a career-high 10 rebounds against Pepperdine in a 78–70 loss.
 He increased his scoring average to 11.5 points in 31.6 minutes in his sophomore season.

 In his final season with Santa Clara, Williams emerged as a scorer, finishing second in the WCC with 18.0 points per game while shooting 51.3%.
 In 31 out of 33 games, Williams scored in double figures including scoring 16 or more points in 21 games.
 Against Hawaii, Williams registered a career-high 30 points with four rebounds and four assists on November 30, 2021.
 On January 27, 2022, Williams hit a game-winning shot against BYU while finishing with 26 points.
-On March 15, 2022, in the 2022 NIT, Williams played his final collegiate game, finishing with 19 points, 15 rebounds, and 4 assists in a 63–50 loss against Washington State.
+On March 15, 2022, in the 2022 NIT, Williams played his final collegiate game, finishing with 19 points, 15 rebounds and 4 assists in a 63–50 loss against Washington State.
 At the end of the season, Williams was named as a First Team All-WCC selection, Second Team NABC All-District, and was named as a finalist for the Lou Henson Award, given to the nation's top mid-major player.

 As a three-year guard, Williams finished his collegiate career as a two-time All-WCC choice and reached 1,000 career points as a junior after averaging 12.6 points on 46.9% shooting for his career.
 On March 31, 2022, Williams declared for the 2022 NBA draft while maintaining his collegiate eligibility.